PubuduJ/PubuduJ/README.md

 <h1 align="center">Hi 👋, I'm Pubudu Janith</h1>

+Hi!
+I'm Pubudu Janith, an Engineering graduate from the University of Moratuwa.
+I'm driven, focused, and thrive as a team player.
+My strengths lie in effective communication and a solid grasp of engineering principles.
+I'm passionate about learning new technologies and gaining more experience to broaden my knowledge in the field.

 - 🌱 I’m currently learning **Computer Science and Software Engineering.**

 - 📚 Always looking forward to **explore and learn more.**